 Our authorized capital stock consists of 50,000,000 shares of common stock, \$0.0001 par value per share, and 5,000,000 shares of preferred stock, par value \$0.001 per share, in one or more series.
 Of such preferred stock, 25,000 shares have been designated as Series A Junior Participating Cumulative Preferred Stock, par value \$0.001 per share.
-As of June 30, 2013, we had outstanding 2,505,071 shares of our common stock and 4,436.764 shares of our Series A-1 and Series A-2 convertible preferred stock.
-At that date, we also had an aggregate of 50,233 shares of common stock reserved for issuance upon exercise of outstanding stock options granted under our stock incentive plans, and an aggregate of 3,147,889 shares of common stock reserved for issuance upon the exercise of outstanding warrants to purchase common stock.
-Each share of our Series A-1 convertible preferred stock and Series A-2 convertible preferred stock is convertible into 477.327 shares of common stock, subject to adjustment, at any time at the option of the holder.
+As of March 31, 2013, we had outstanding 2,260,195 shares of our common stock and no shares of our preferred stock.
+At that date, we also had an aggregate of 50,834 shares of common stock reserved for issuance upon exercise of outstanding stock options granted under our stock incentive plans, and an aggregate of 781,955 shares of common stock reserved for issuance upon the exercise of outstanding warrants to purchase common stock.